utsav00/haskellbook-solutions/Chapter 2/README.md

 - To put it more simply, an expression has been evaluated to outermost data constructor or lambda head and the subexpressions may not be evaluated

 ## Infix Operators
-- Functions are return in prefic form, generally
+- Functions are return in prefix form, generally
 - Certain operators are also functions, and they are infix positioned
 - All operators are functions, all functions are not operators
 - Functions can be used infix style using backticks: